luckybc2021/luckybc2021/README.md

+# Being USA Ally or Nothing

+As a Vietnamese, I firmly believe that if Vietnam fails to negotiate better trade deals with the U.S. to reduce tariffs to zero, it will have a major impact on our economy.
+A $130 billion loss is enormous for us, but let’s put things into perspective—a toy manufactured in Vietnam for just $1.40 is sold in the U.S. for $48.
+Who is truly benefiting here?
+While we are accused of taking advantage, it is clear that Vietnam’s labor and resources fuel industries that generate massive profits abroad.

+Right now, Vietnamese companies are preparing for the worst-case scenario if we fail to secure better terms with the U.S. The reality is that most Vietnamese exports to the U.S. are goods that American manufacturers cannot produce domestically.
+U.S. companies choose Vietnam’s products because of affordable prices and superior quality, despite other countries enjoying lower tariffs.
+If Vietnam loses access to the U.S. market, we will adapt.
+New customers worldwide already recognize the high quality and competitive pricing of Vietnamese goods.

+Leaders from the Middle East and the European Union (EU) are increasingly turning to Vietnam—not the U.S.—for trade and investment opportunities.
+The global market is shifting, and Vietnam is prepared to embrace new economic partnerships.

+Right now, we Vietnamese understand what the U.S. wants from Vietnam:
+- For Vietnam to become a U.S. ally against China, Russia, and other nations.
+- For all U.S. companies, including Intel, Nike, Nvidia, and Apple, to relocate their operations from Vietnam back to the U.S.
+- For Vietnamese companies to invest more in the U.S. and hire American workers.

+The most critical demand is for Vietnam to become a U.S. ally.
+If you’re unaware, let me explain: Vietnam’s strategic position in Southeast Asia, including the South China Sea (which we Vietnamese call "Biển Đông"), makes it a key player in regional geopolitics.
+Historically, the last five U.S. presidents tried to pressure Vietnam during the Vietnam War to act as a frontline against the USSR (Xô Viết) and the rise of China.
+However, they failed to achieve their goals, as Vietnam resisted and maintained its independence.
+Now, President Donald Trump aims to revive this strategy, seeking to position Vietnam as a frontline protector of U.S. interests in the region.
+The question remains whether Vietnam will align with any major power or continue to forge its own path.

 # Tariffs & Contributions
 I am a Vietnamese citizen observing the dynamics between Vietnam and the USA.
 Let me clarify a few things: